 Simply put, the Drunk Elephant Virgin Marula Luxury Facial Oil is an absolute must for all skin types, oily included.
 A Byrdie-editor favorite, the formula contains nothing but virgin marula oil—no additives or fragrance—which lends a potent antioxidant boost and healthy glow sans greasy residue.
 Speaking of pure oils, The Ordinary’s 100% Organic Cold-Pressed Rose Hip Seed Oil (view at Ulta) is another top choice for its high levels of vitamin A that provide plenty of youth-boosting benefits.
 Plus, it’s extremely affordable.
 And finally, the Ghost Democracy Softglow Facial Oil (view at Ghost Democracy) is a great choice for anyone seeking radiant glow.
 (Who isn't?)
 It’s formulated with a trio of antioxidant-rich oils that help ward off spots, discoloration, and dullness.

 What to Look for in a Face Oil

 Targets Your Skin Concern(s)

-First and foremost, board-certified dermatologist Dr. Marisa Garshick recommends shopping for a face oil based on what will target your specific skin concerns.
+First and foremost, board-certified dermatologist Dr. Marisa Garshick recommends shopping for face oil based on what will target your specific skin concerns.
 “For example, certain oils may be better for anti-aging, such as argan oil or rosehip oil, while other oils may be best for dry skin such as maracuja, olive oil, and coconut oil,” she says.
-First decide on which concern(s) you’d like to address, then search for formulas accordingly—many oils on the market are blends, and may be able to target multiple of your concerns at once.
+First decide on which concern(s) you’d like to address, then search for formulas accordingly—many oils on the market are blends and may be able to target multiple of your concerns at once.